edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-01-17-online-sexual-harassment-training.md

 ### Step 7: Go beyond compliance and consider customization

-ure, employers often post a couple videos and make employees take a quiz to check on their comprehension, but that doesn’t truly change the work environment.
+Sure, employers often post a couple videos and make employees take a quiz to check on their comprehension, but that doesn’t truly change the work environment.

 Go beyond mere compliance and design an online sexual harassment training that makes a difference within the organization.
 Companies whose [employees feel valued and protected](https://www.ft.com/content/6081b1fc-d0b2-11e5-92a1-c5e23ef99c77){:target="_blank"} are more successful.
 Anti-harassment trainings should reinforce an employee’s worth and value to the organization, not just be one more box to check off.